Scheduled MonumentsEnglandSt Mary's Bridge

 What is St Mary's Bridge?

-St Mary's Bridge is a medieval stone bridge crossing the River Derwent at Derby, constructed in the early fourteenth century.
+St Mary's Bridge is a medieval stone bridge spanning the River Derwent at Derby, constructed in the early fourteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004597.

 Who is responsible for protecting St Mary's Bridge?